createlineageos1/victus-1m/README.md

-# victus-1m
+# Victus 1M

-**victus-1m** is a minimalist math-focused language model built for educational and experimental purposes.
+**Victus 1M** is a minimalist math-focused language model built for educational and experimental purposes.
 It runs on both mobile and desktop platforms with minimal resource usage and no reliance on massive libraries.

 > ⚠️ **Disclaimer:** This project is **not related to cybersecurity**, hacking, penetration testing, or reverse engineering.
 It is purely a lightweight AI chatbot for solving simple math expressions.